Synchronised swimming: Technical and free routines

 Technical routines include technical required elements and are shorter than free routines.
 They also include free hybrids and acrobatics, but the majority of the elements performed are technical elements.
 A free routine does not include technical required elements, only hybrids and acrobatics.
 Free routines allow for more creativity and innovation in choreography.
 Younger categories of competition will compete in figures competitions, performing predetermined movements outside of a routine, rather than technical routines.

 Acrobatic movements

 A member of the Japanese team is thrown up in the air during the team's free routine at the 2013 French Open.

-A acrobatic movement, also referred to as a lift or highlight, is when an athlete is propelled out of the water with the assistance of other swimmers.
+An acrobatic movement, also referred to as a lift or highlight, is when an athlete is propelled out of the water with the assistance of other swimmers.
 Generally, an acrobatic movement is an element in the routine, and has a degree of difficulty.
 Under the World Aquatics rules, there are four types of acrobatic movement: